fb pixel code

 Bitewing, periapical, and panoramic radiographs are the X-rays most commonly used in dental offices.
 During routine exams, a dentist may take two to four bitewing x-rays – which show the crown portions of your teeth – to spot early signs of decay between your teeth.

-How often should X-rays be performed?
+How often should dental X-rays be performed?

 Factors affecting how often you receive dental X-rays may include: